Integrated care - vital to health system reform

 The integration of health services across hospital, community and primary healthcare settings is crucial to the quality of care and better health outcomes.
-Improving this will help address gaps in care delivery, reduce incidents where patients get conflicting advice or treatments, and help reduce duplication or ineffective use of resources.
+Low levels of health service integration and interface lead to gaps in care, conflicting advice or treatments, and duplication and wastage of resources.

 How is the RACP influencing integrated care policy?

 The College is actively engaged in advocating for changes that will drive and support better integrated care, including developing a model of integrated care involving specialists, improving connected health care, telehealth, digital health, hospital reforms, contributing to consultations on the MBS Review, paediatric policy issues and Indigenous health.

 The RACP has given a high strategic priority to integrated care since 2015.
 The Health Reform Reference Group leads the advocacy on integrated care.

 This group is open to Fellows interested in integrated care and other matters of health reform: